renpy/renpy/sphinx/source/screen_python.rst

         raise renpy.IgnoreEvent() to ignore the press.
 Otherwise, the enter-press is propagated to other displayables.

-    .. method:: get_editable(self)

-        Called to determine if the input should display a caret and be editable.
-This should return true or false.

-    If the default implementation of get_editable is left alone, the following actions are avalable as methods on the object.
+    The following actions are available as methods on InputValue:

     .. method:: Enable()